Looking for Freedom (song)

 "Looking for Freedom" is a song written by German music producer Jack White, originally released in 1978 by German singer Marc Seaberg and featured on his 1979 album California Gold.
-It was covered in German later that year under the name "Auf der Straße nach Süden" by Tony Marshall.
+It was covered in German later that year under the title "Auf der Straße nach Süden" by Tony Marshall.
 Both versions became hits in Germany.

 Ten years later, American actor and singer David Hasselhoff covered the song as the lead single from his third studio album of the same name (1989).
 It became Hasselhoff's biggest international hit, reaching number one in Germany (for eight weeks), in Switzerland (for four weeks) and Austria (for one week).
 It also reached number four on the European Hot 100 Singles; the top-twenty in France and Belgium; and the top-forty in the Netherlands.
-"Looking for Freedom" was eventually certified Platinum in Germany, and became the best-performing single of 1989 in Germany and Switzerland.
+"Looking for Freedom" was eventually certified platinum in Germany, and became the best-performing single of 1989 in Germany and Switzerland.
 White returned to produce both cover versions.

 Lyrics

 The song is about a rich man's son who wants to make his own way in the world, rather than to have everything given to him.
-The composer is Jack White, and "Looking for Freedom" is the original title, with lyrics written by Gary Cowtan (British).
+The composer is Jack White, and "Looking for Freedom" is the original title, with lyrics written by Gary Cowtan.
 It was already finished before Jon Athan began writing the German lyrics.
 The German version sung by Tony Marshall was released some weeks after the original version sung by Marc Seaberg, who was a new artist in 1978, whereas Tony Marshall was already an established star.
 Both of these versions, recorded at Hansa Studio 2 in Berlin, used the same instrumental tracks and some of these were again used on David Hasselhoff's 1989 version, which was completed in Los Angeles.
 All three versions were produced by Jack White.